The crazy thing? This is self-elected. If only I was content being a bag lady.

 3. Met Bob the Builder.
 It was love.
 Don't tell Robin.

-4. Acquired a sweet new ride, which was swiftly taken away.
+4. Acquired a sweet new ride, which was swiftly

 5. Went vintage shopping on Melrose where I realized boys clothes are much cuter than girls clothes (which makes me wonder why more boys don't dress better because, really, they should.), no matter how hard I try I can't make a mens Ben Sherman sweater fit like a cute sweater dress, and even though $15o is an amazing price for a Marc Jacobs bag it's really not if you're just not that into it.
 I also almost bought a newsstand.
 Then I realized I'd have nowhere to keep it.